6th Annual Sustainable Trails Training in Panthertown Valley

 Certificates –

-Upon successful completion of the course a certificate will be awarded by Friends of Panthertown for the number of hours of sustainable trails training.
+A certificate will be awarded by Friends of Panthertown for 24 hours of sustainable trails training for successful completion of the course.

 Pre-Requisites –